-The Quadricycle featured a 2 speed transmission, without reverse, a chain driven, ethanol powered engine, and no brakes.
+The Quadricycle featured a 2 speed transmission, without reverse, a chain driven, an ethanol powered engine, and no brakes.
 Ford sold his first Quadricycle for $200 to Charles Ainsley.
 He later built two more, one in 1899, and another in 1901.
 He bought his first one back for $60 and it now resides at the Henry Ford Museum in Dearborn, Michigan.
+That is the car that truly started it all for Ford.